 How to use Lightroom to crop to any size

 Of course, not every photo has to fit to a certain print size.
 Sometimes we just want a certain crop, because it looks best that way.

-With the crop tool open your cursor changes to a crop icon as you mouse over your image.
+With the crop tool open your cursor changes to a crop icon as you mouse over the crop area of your image.

 To crop freehand:

 - Unlock the aspect ratio lock (type A on the keyboard or click on the lock)

 - Position your cursor on the image then click and drag to where you want to crop

 - Or grab one of the crop handles at the edge of the photo and drag it to where you want to crop